3wweiweiwu/recordwright-healing/doc/prompt/element-identification/example/severity/severity-2.md

+# severity -2

-# Step
+## Step

 Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.

-# Web Page
+## Web Page

 ```PUG
 div.row